Frequently Asked Questions

 Does Kingsborough Community College offer a payment plan?

-KBCC offers a payment plan thru Sallie Mae.
-Please contact the Bursar’s Office for more information (718) 368-5416.
+KBCC offers a payment plan thru Nelnet.
+Please contact Nelnet for more information 888-470-6014 or visit http://www.mycollegepaymentplan.com/cuny.

 The amount of financial aid I’m receiving exceeds my bill.
 Can I use that money to buy my books?

-Your financial aid must be processed and you also must be registered for classes at least 2 weeks prior to the beginning of the semester.
+Your financial aid must be processed and you also must be registered for classes at least 2 weeks prior to the beginning of the semester in order to receive a book advance prior to the first day of classes.
 Keep in mind, however, that, while every effort is made to issue a book advance, we cannot guarantee that the money will be available in time for you to buy your books.
 Therefore, you should plan to use other funds to buy your books.

 I’d like to work on campus.
 How do I find out about jobs?